 Whatever you say about Huaytusive, it’s an absolute steal.
-The furniture might have seen better days and the interior style is antiquated, but for a comfortable double room with breakfast (and a good one at that!) this is a bargain.
-The hotel is right in the centre so it’s easy to get to and handy if you’re planning daytrips.
+The furniture might have seen better days, and the interior style is old-fashioned, but this is a bargain for a comfortable double room with breakfast (and a good one at that!).

 STAY IN COPACABANA